LogGits/Documentation/docs/npc.md

 ## How can I remove a NPC?

-There is a very simple process that can be utilised to remove a NPC crate.
+There is a very simple process that can be utilized to remove a NPC crate.

 The command is: **/cr removenpc [npc id]**